bittorrenttorque/btapp/README.md

 var btapp = new Btapp();
 btapp.connect();
 ```
 This will make sure you have the plugin/executable installed and will connect you to the torque executable.
-To see additional product/connection options, see [Products](#products).
+To see additional product/connection options, see [Product Support](#product-support).

 At this point you can open your browser console and start playing with the *btapp* object.
 If you'd like a cleaner way to explore the api take a look at the [Api Visualizer](http://bittorrenttorque.github.com/visualizer/ "api").